Directing the Documentary

 Getting your film made on all budgets and making sure it secures an audience.
 How to earn a living as a documentary filmmaker.

-In order to get the most out of this course, please bring one or two of your own ideas to work on throughout the week.
+In order to participate in this course, please bring one or two of your own ideas which you will work on throughout the week.

 The course is led by Col Spector is an award-winning writer/director who started in non-fiction at the BBC and now also works in fiction: writing and directing feature films for the cinema.
 He also runs his own documentary consultancy business www.thedocumentaryconsultant.com.
 Col started at the BBC directing various short comedy dramas series.
 He then went on to direct a number of highly distinctive, critically acclaimed documentaries for Channel 4 and BBC including Just Enough Distance, Trouble At The House, Puccini Cappuccini, The Real Alan Clark, and The Lost Supper.